novafacing/eastwood-tidy/README.md

 | eastwood-Rule11dCheck.dump | false   | bool | `-config="{CheckOptions: [{key: eastwood-Rule11dCheck.dump, value: true}]}"` | Dump Embedded Constants |

 ## Developers

+### Notes about developing

+The recommended IDE for developing `eastwood-tidy` is VSCode.
+You can develop it in VIM or Eclipse or anything you want, but rest assured it will be a less user friendly experience.

+Recommended plugin configuration for this project:

+* Install `llvm-vs-code-extensions.vscode-clangd`
+* Install `ms-vscode.cpptools`
+* Use the repo `.vscode` settings which will *disable* `C_Cpp` intellisense and use `clangd` instead.

+Below during the initial build there are instructions to add a `compile_commands.json` symlink to provide `clangd`.
+Do this!
+It will detect all the header information needed to view methods, get autocompletion, and get error detection.

 ### Building

 1. Get the llvm github repo: